jessemonroy650/top-phonegap-mistakes/current-tripping-points.md

 For #10

  > This relatively * NEW * requirement means ? to access ANY website or resources on the web, you MUST use the whitelist and the whitelist plugin.
 This requirement goes into affect if you are using cordova-android@4.0.0 or better; including cli-5.1.1.
+If however, your version is before 4.0.0, let use say 3.5.0 or 3.7.0, then you will *not* have to add the *white-list* requirement.

  > To be clear, the "whitelist" has been around for a bit, but the plugin and requirement is very new.
 As you would expect, when the "whitelist" was added, the defacto open-access feature was deprecated.
 Or said another way, the defacto open-access feature was planned and scheduled to be eliminated.
 This change marks a step in removal of the open-access feature.